Columbia Records: CBS takes over (1938–1947)

 The Columbia trademark from this point until the late 1950s was two overlapping circles with the Magic Notes in the left circle and a CBS microphone in the right circle.
-The Royal Blue labels now disappeared in favor of a deep red, which caused RCA Victor to claim infringement on its Red Seal trademark (RCA lost the case).
-The blue Columbia label was kept for its classical music Columbia Masterworks Records line until it was later changed to a green label before switching to a gray label in the late 1950s, and then to the bronze that is familiar to owners of its classical and Broadway albums.
+The Royal Blue labels were dropped in favor of a deep red, which caused RCA Victor to claim infringement on its famous Red Seal trademark (RCA lost the case).
+The blue Columbia label was retained for its classical music Columbia Masterworks Records series until it was later changed to a green label before switching to a gray label in the late 1950s, and then to the bronze that is familiar to owners of Columbia/CBS classical and Broadway albums.
 Columbia Phonograph Company of Canada did not survive the Great Depression, so CBS made a distribution deal with Sparton Records in 1939 to release Columbia records in Canada under the Columbia name.

-During the 1940s, Columbia had a contract with Frank Sinatra.
-Sinatra helped boost Columbia in revenue.
-Sinatra recorded over 200 songs with Columbia which include his most popular songs from his early years.
-Other popular artists on Columbia included Benny Goodman (signed from Victor 1939 by Hammond), Count Basie, Jimmie Lunceford (both signed from Decca), Eddy Duchin, Ray Noble (both moved to Columbia from Brunswick), Kate Smith, Mildred Bailey, and Will Bradley.
+During the 1940s, Frank Sinatra recorded for Columbia and helped to substantially boost the company's revenue.
+Sinatra recorded over 200 songs for Columbia which include his most popular songs from his early years.
+Other popular artists on Columbia at this time included Benny Goodman (signed from RCA Victor in 1939), Count Basie, Jimmie Lunceford (both signed from Decca), Eddy Duchin, Ray Noble (both moved to Columbia from Brunswick), Kate Smith, Mildred Bailey, and Will Bradley.

 In 1947, the company was renamed Columbia Records Inc. and founded its Mexican record company, Discos Columbia de Mexico.
 1948 saw the first classical LP Nathan Milstein's recording of the Mendelssohn Violin Concerto.
-Columbia's 33 rpm format quickly spelled the death of the classical 78 rpm record and for the first time in nearly fifty years, gave Columbia a commanding lead over RCA Victor Red Seal.
+Columbia's new 33 rpm format quickly spelled the death of the classical 78 rpm record and for the first time in nearly fifty years, gave Columbia a commanding lead over RCA Victor Red Seal.